 Periods time can be a pain!
 Good yoga can make painful periods a thing of the past.
 To show why, here are my period pain stories.
-Try yoga, & get 2 week’s free.

-But within 3 months of starting yoga, the pain, bloating, backache, headaches and irritability that I had always suffered during my menstrual cycle, all but disappeared.
+Fortunately, within 3 months of starting yoga, the pain, bloating, backache, headaches and irritability that I had always suffered during my menstrual cycle, all but disappeared.

 I was not as badly off as some, who had very heavy periods, or the worry of irregular periods.

 For me, the disappearance of any all of these issues was something I was very happy to see dramatically change via yoga.

 Starting yoga brought me back to feeling human at that time each month!

 I still had some mood swings in the premenstrual phase, but nowhere near as extreme as before.